-Nata Sarvabhouma Review: Puneeth Rajkumar Aces His First Horror Film, Receives Thunderous Response!
+Nata Sarvabhouma Review: Puneeth Rajkumar Aces His First Horror Film!

 Performances

-Besides the lead characters, comedian Chikkana and Sadhu Kokila have added extra flavor to the film with their hilarious sequences.
+Besides the lead characters, comedian Chikkana and Sadhu Kokila have added extra flavour to the film with their hilarious sequences.
 Ravi Shankar is seen as a politician in Nata Sarvabhouma.
 Over all, fans are extremely happy and satisfied with all the characters in the movie.

 Background Score & Music